top of page

 Typically, a pumpkin carving saw should be used to remove a section out of the pumpkin.
 You have more control with a flexible saw blade than you do with a rigid knife, and it’s harder to hurt yourself too!

 As far as the scooping goes, a kitchen spoon can work in a pinch, but it’s not the most effective option.
 Instead, serrated pumpkin scoops have the edge to grab all the internal strings and seeds really easily.
-If you like to sculpt pumpkins, larger clay loops also work really well for removing this material.
+If you like to sculpt pumpkins, larger clay loops also work really well for removing this material (they are my go-to option).

 The Pumpkin Gutting Process